openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: None

-A *function type with receiver* specifies signature of functions or lambdas with receiver.
-It is almost the same as a *function type* (see :ref:`Function Types`), except that the first parameter is mandatory, and keyword ``this`` is used as its name:
+A *function type with receiver* specifies the signature of a function or lambda with receiver.
+It is almost the same as a *function type* (see :ref:`Function Types`), except that the first parameter is mandatory, and the keyword ``this`` is used as its name:

 .. code-block:: abnf